Spring 2024 Travel Courses

 Factors that influence the distribution, abundance, and diversity of marine organisms, including a survey of the major flora and fauna in the marine environment.
 Topics include physical characteristics of marine systems, adaptation to environment, species interactions, biogeography, larval recruitment, and biodiversity and conservation of communities found in rocky shores, tidal flats, beaches, marshes, mangrove, coral reefs, and subtidal areas.

-- Block A, Spring 2020
+- Block A, Spring 2024

 - Faculty: Dr. Brian Silliman

-- Course Fee: $3,782 – does not include airfare, subject to change
+- Course Fee: $3850 – does not include airfare.

-Block B: Urban Tropical Ecology in Singapore
+Block B: Urban Tropical Ecology – Singapore, Spring 2024